abdelhedydev/news_kit_frontend/README.md

 2. .storybook => configure story book :

 a. addons.js
-What will been diplayed in the right panel :
+What will been diplayed in the bottom panel :

 ```js
 import '@storybook/addon-knobs/register'